Mohamed Ahmed Ramadan: Career

-in January 2019, He got bronze medal in category -84 kg at Karate1 Premier League Paris 2019 then by the end of the year he achieved gold medal in African championship by teams that held in Gaborone, and bronze medal in All African Games in Tangier, Morocco. and after this great achievement of the African Games, he received the order of republic of Egypt the 3rd degree from the president Abd el fattah el sisi.
+in January 2019, he won a bronze medal in category -84 kg at Karate1 Premier League Paris 2019 then by the end of the year he achieved a gold medal in African championship by teams that held in Gaborone, and a bronze medal in All African Games in Tangier, Morocco.
+Afterwards, he received the order of republic of Egypt the 3rd degree from the president Abd el fattah el sisi.

 in January 2020, He won his first gold medal in Karate1 Premier League Paris 2020 then he achieved silver medal in the African championship Tangier 2020 in category -84 kg and in teams.